JannikArndt/reactive-sqs/README.md

 * test the pipeline using _Localstack_ and _Mockito_,
 * all in scala, of course.

+For a complete introduction, see the [blog post](https://www.jannikarndt.de/blog/2018/10/reactive_sqs_reader/)!

 ## Running the Code

 ### Prerequisites